somanyadav/Stock-Prediction-ML-App/README.md

 #### Model

-It’s called double exponential smoothing because it’s based on two smoothing parameters — Alpha (for level) and Beta (for trend).
-The algorithm solves the primary issue of simple exponential smoothing, as now the forecasts can account for the trend in historical data.
-Speaking of trend, it can be either additive or multiplicative:

-* <b>Additive trend</b> — trend grows linearly over time.
-* <b>Multiplicative trend</b> — trend doesn’t grow linearly and shows a curvature — even a slight one.
+Triple exponential smoothing is used to handle the time series data containing a seasonal component.
+Yet another parameter was added — Gamma — to address for the seasonal component.
+Just like trend, the seasonality can also be additive or multiplicative.

 <p align="center">
   <img src="https://github.com/somanyadav/Stock-Prediction-ML-App/blob/main/Images/1_LSv1WT3GuCWQdhjL_gNWBw.png" />